 So what is special about our program?

 Third, is the excellence of the 50 plus faculty all of whom are closely engaged in the teaching and research life of the School.
 Their profiles speak to their national and international distinction and their far-reaching interests and expertise, both national and international.
-There are several major research centers in the School: Health and Social Policy; Politics and Governance; Philanthropy and Non Profit Management; International Security; Labor Economics; and clusters working on Wage Inequality, Urban Policy, Sustainability, Technology and Innovation, Information Systems, and Environmental Policy.
-An exciting new addition in the past three years is that of international security and development, tied to the Strauss Center.
+There are several major research centers in the School: Health and Social Policy; Politics and Governance; Philanthropy and Non Profit Management; International Security; Labor Economics.
+There are also research clusters working on Wage Inequality, Urban Policy, Sustainability, Technology and Innovation, Information Systems, and Environmental Policy.
+An exciting new addition in the past three years is that of international security and development, tied to the Strauss Center and more recently to the Clements Center.
 All of these Centers and clusters exist primarily as research foci, and our PhD students are central to that mission.
 While there is no requirement that an individual student be affiliated with a Center, many do develop a close association as their research interests become more defined in the second and third years.
 This attachment may lead to employment as Teaching Assistants and as Research Assistants, and offers great publication opportunities both solo and with faculty.
 This focus on research is a fourth significant aspect of the program.
 Beyond the core you have great flexibility and encouragement to develop your research program in a way that suits your interests, skills, expertise, and life choices.
+This also gives you the opportunity to work with faculty from other Departments outside the LBJ School.

 A fifth major comparative advantage of our program is that you can move relatively quickly to your PhD.
 You will usually take your comprehensive examinations at the end of the fourth semester, and most students aim to get a dissertation proposal defended sometime in their third year and enter candidacy.
 If all goes well, they can graduate in their fourth or fifth years.
-The list goes on, but a final plus has to be Austin itself.
-An extremely livable town with a great university life, marvelous cultural facilities, live music, international music and film festivals, and for policy analysts and would-be public policy PhDs, we have the state government on our doorstep, literally.
-Several of our faculty serve or have served in major positions in national, state and local politics and bring that expertise to the classroom and to their research.
+The list of advantages we have to offer goes on, but a final plus has to be Austin itself.
+An extremely livable town with a great university life, marvelous cultural and sports facilities, live music, international music and film festivals, and even great food.
+And for policy analysts and would-be public policy PhDs, we have the state government on our doorstep, literally.
+Several of our faculty serve or have served in major positions in national, state and local government and bring that expertise to the classroom and to their research.

-So, I encourage you to think positively about taking your PhD with us.
-Entrance is highly competitive and you need to have a strong record of achievement in your previous programs of study and experience.
-Above all you must have a passion for research and for public policy: whether as a policy analyst, as a theoretician, as a policy maker and shaker, or as a future researcher and teacher.
+So, I encourage you to think positively about earning your PhD with us.
+Entrance is highly competitive and you need to have a strong record of achievement, both in your previous programs of study and your professional experience.
+Above all you must have a passion for research and for public policy: whether as a future policy analyst, an academic, or a policy maker and shaker.
 Our University is proud of its maxim “What starts here, changes the world.”
 It really does.
-Come and see for yourself, either on these pages, and then in person.
+Come and see for yourself -- first on these pages, and then in person.

 PhD Program Adviser